Airtable/blocks/packages/cli-next/README.md

 possible to replace the bundler entirely with a custom implementation.
 This is will require a significant amount of work.

-Custom bundlers allow users to replace the CLI's built-in bundling functionality that turns app source code into publishable artifacts.
+Custom bundlers allow users to replace the CLI's built-in bundling functionality that turns extension source code into publishable artifacts.
 Your custom bundler's output must conform to the Airtable platform's expected format, calling convention, and file structure.

 Unlike other bundling systems, which allow configurability by composing multiple single-purpose plugins (or replacing just part of the bundling pipeline), this CLI exposes a simpler bundler